ayoub0x1/born2beroot/README.md

 • The number of users using the server.<br/>
 • The IPv4 address of your server and its MAC (Media Access Control) address.<br/>
 • The number of commands executed with the sudo program.

+ You can find the script `monitoring.sh` in this repository.

 ## Bonus

 ### #1: Installation